-We invite students and teachers in the Houston area to visit Asia Society Texas Center.
-School tours facilitated by Education Department staff provide educationally rich interactive opportunities for students to learn about Asian art, culture, and traditions.
+School tours, facilitated by the education department staff and volunteers, provide educationally rich interactive opportunities for students to learn about Asian art, culture, and traditions.

 These free tours are open to all public, private, charter, alternative, and home schools.
-Visits take place on weekday mornings, Tuesday through Friday, for one to three hours.
+Visits take place on weekdays, Tuesday through Friday, for one to two hours.

-Education Department staff and docents work together to develop materials and tours that fit Texas Essential Knowledge and Skills (TEKS) and district curriculum standards.
+All school tours and subsequent interactive projects are tethered to the Texas Essential Knowledge and Skills (TEKS) and district curriculum standards.
 They may include: